solean/git-commit-gen/README.md

 # git-commit-gen

-git-commit-gen is a fun tool that builds a markov model (using the fantastic [markovify](https://github.com/jsvine/markovify) module) of a git repo's log and use it to generate commit messages.
+git-commit-gen is a fun tool that builds a markov model (using the fantastic [markovify](https://github.com/jsvine/markovify) library) of a git repo's log and use it to generate commit messages.
 The more commits in a repo, the more real the generated messages seem.

 ## Example outputs:
 - "Removed extraneous comments before code complete with functional tests to work in two stages."